kshurik/rekkobook/docs/chapter2/intro_to_deployment.md

 - Use version control to track changes and collaborate with others
 - Write unit tests to ensure that the code works as expected

-Therefore, various tools beside model and python code is used.
-Here, let's make an overview of these tools that used in development today.
+Therefore, various tools besides model and Python code are used.
+Here, let's make an overview of these tools that is used in development today.

 # Developement tools
 ## Poetry
-The first tool to use when creating production service or even any ML project to have full reproducibility of the results is library version control.
-Previously, `requirements.txt` was very popular amid developers and Data Scientists.
-It is pretty straightforward in usage -- add name and version of the library with a new line
+The first tool to use when creating a production service or even any ML project to have full reproducibility of the results is library version control.
+Previously, `requirements.txt` was very popular among developers and Data Scientists.
+It is pretty straightforward in usage -- add the name and version of the library with a new line

 ```
 pandas==1.1.5